Waldviertel

 Herrensee at Litschau

 Back at Heidenreichstein we visited the Käsemacherwelt.
 “Die Käsemacher” is a very well known company producing very good sheep and goat cheese.
 We went on a guided tour where we learned a lot about the production of cheese.
-Afterwards we ended at their restaurant and shop, where we bought not only cheese, but also poppy seeds – blue and gray ones.
+Afterwards we ended at their restaurant and shop, where we bought not only cheese, but also poppy seeds – blue and grey ones.
 My mother will hopefully bake us a cake with it.

 the “Käsemacherwelt”